sestaton/WorldCupStats/README.md

     Cameroon                CMR
     Mexico                  MEX

-The team codes can be used for getting metadata for each team and match, and an option to return this information will be added in future release.
+The team codes can be used for getting metadata for each team and match, and an option to return this information will be added in a future release.

 For any of the above commands, you can add `-o file` to the command the results will be saved to `file` in case you want to do some plotting or analysis with the results.
 For the `worldcup current` and `worldcup today` commands, the scores maybe optionally printing instead of "vs." by specifying the score option (e.g., `worldcup current --scores`).